apache/paimon/docs/content/how-to/creating-catalogs.md

     .... \
     --table-conf hive.table.owner=Jon
 ```
-In the command mentioned above, `table.owner=Jon` will be used to add to the Hive table attributes during automatic table creation.
+In the command mentioned above, `table.owner=Jon` will be used to add to the Hive table parameters during automatic table creation.